GabrielAmazonas/glue-iceberg-quickstart/readme.md

 After the job is finished, you can check the Glue Data Catalog and query the new database from AWS Athena.

-On AWS Athena check for the database: hudi_demo and for the table: hudi_trips.
+On AWS Athena check for the database: iceberg_demo and for the table: iceberg_employee.